By Aly W. | First published August 29, 2018 | Last modified September 25, 2021

 An implication of the notion that prenatal androgen exposure inhibits later breast development in humans is that transmasculine people, even if they started hormones before puberty, may be at a higher risk of gynecomastia with testosterone therapy due to the minimal exposure of their breast tissue to androgens in utero.
-I am unaware of whether this is indeed the case or if we have any data on this issue.
+However, the present author is unaware of whether this is indeed the case or if any data are available on this issue.

-Transfeminine people tend to have poor or suboptimal breast development relative to cisgender women (Wierckx, Gooren, & T’Sjoen, 2014; de Blok et al., 2018; Reisman, Goldstein, & Safer, 2019).
+Transfeminine people tend to have poor or suboptimal breast development relative to cisgender women.
 It’s possible that exposure of the mammary glands to high levels of androgens prenatally, resulting in lower levels of estrogen receptors in the mammary glands, diminished responsiveness to estrogens, and an ultimately compromised capacity for breast development later in life, is either responsible for or is one of multiple contributing factors to this.
 This, unfortunately, would likely be irreversible and something that nothing could be done about.
 However, although sexual differentiation of the mammary glands due to prenatal androgen exposure is known to be the case in mice, and although it is supported by some clinical findings in humans, it is not yet certain whether it is actually the case in humans as well.
 In addition, there are some data that can be regarded as support against it (e.g., presence of nipples in male humans, reportedly very similar mammary glands in male and female newborns), and other factors (e.g., hormonal regimens) might instead be responsible for the lesser breast development in transfeminine people.
 In any case, prenatal androgen exposure as a limiting factor in our breast development is nonetheless very plausible, and one that could still prove to be true.
 More clinical research is needed to confirm or reject the notion that this phenomenon indeed also occurs in humans.

-Although this possibility is obviously quite discouraging, I felt that it was necessary to cover it.
-In future posts I will cover other possibilities for the lesser breast development in transfeminine people that we may be able to do something about.
+Although this possibility is obviously quite discouraging for transfeminine people, it’s nonetheless important and necessary to cover this topic.
+In the future, other possibilities for the lesser breast development in transfeminine people that it might be possible to do something about will be covered.

 The document here is a collection of literature excerpts (ordered by date) that are relevant to this topic.
 They are intended to source and provide elaboration on the discussion above.